solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

-The general idea is that validators have to continue voting, following their last fork, unless they can construct a proof that their fork cannot reach finality.
+The general idea is that validators have to continue voting, following their last fork, unless they can construct a proof that their fork may not reach finality.
 The way validators construct this proof is by collecting votes for all the other forks, excluding their own.
 If the set of valid votes represents over 1/3+X of the epoch stake weight, there is no way for the validators current fork to reach 2/3+ finality.